+Apprenticeships are available to you as long as you are 16-65 years old.
+This means, whether you are just starting your career or looking to train in a different industry, it is an option for you.
 Apprentices are thought to earn in excess of £100,000 more throughout their lifetime than their untrained colleagues.
-If that’s not reason enough to think of enrolling, then consider the prospect of earning an average of £170 a week (depending on the employer), even while you’re training.
+If that’s not reason enough to think of enrolling, then consider the prospect of earning an average of £170 a week (depending on the employer and role), even while you’re training.
 It’s not all about money of course, but who wouldn’t want to gain practical vocational experience alongside formal qualifications?

 Apprentices are paid at a rate negotiated with the employer and stated in the terms and conditions of employment.
 The wage must comply with the National Minimum Wage for Apprentices.
 Click here for current rates.
-For those who are aged 19 or over who are in their first year, the apprenticeship wage can apply.
-All other apprentices are entitled to the National Minimum Wage for their age.
+For those who are aged 19 or over who are in their first year, the apprenticeship wage can apply, but on the second year of their programme, they are entitled to the National Minimum Wage for their age.

 What are the current apprenticeships you have available?